nbienkowska/AnimatedBalls/AnimatedBalls/README.md

 # AnimatedBalls
-An MFC program implementin an animation of a bunch of colourful balls, moving freely on the app window.
+An MFC program implementing an animation of a bunch of colourful balls, moving freely on the app window.